Ghorepani Poon Hill Trek

 • All necessary paperwork and trekking permits (ACAP, TIMS)

-• Carry Me Bag for responsible waste collection throughout the trip
+• #Carry Me Bag for responsible waste collection throughout the trip

 • Medical kit (carried by your trek leader)

-• All government and local taxes
+• All government taxes and company service charges

 • International airfare to and from Kathmandu

-• Lunch and dinner in Kathmandu and Pokhara
+• Lunch and dinner in Kathmandu and Pokhara except for one welcome dinner in Kathmandu

 • Extra night accommodation in Kathmandu and Pokhara in case of early arrival, late departure, and early return from the mountain(due to any reason) than the scheduled itinerary

-• Travel and rescue insurance
+• Travel and rescue insurance for Nepal

 • Personal expenses (phone calls, laundry, bar bills, battery recharge, extra porters, bottle or boiled water, shower, etc.)

-• Tips for guide(s), porter(s) and driver(s)
+• Tips for guide, porters, and drivers

 Additional Info